KR3KZ/pyd2bot/README.md

 ### Create rsa keys to encrypt your account credentials

 Crate a folder outside the repository for example `C:/my_passEnc_keys`.
-Add new env variable to your env pointing to this folder you created, name this variable `PASS_ENC_KEYS`.
-Don't make an error in the var name.
+Add a new env variable to your env pointing to this folder you just created.
+Name this variable `PASS_ENC_KEYS`.
+Don't make an error in the variable name because the launcher searches for it in the env to find the key used to encrypt your passwords before saving them.
 Then run :

-`make genRsaKeyPair dst-dir=$PASS_ENC_KEYS`
+`make genKeys`

 > :warning: You may have to restart your terminal for the new variable to be added to env.